The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

-Before we dive into this extensive and in-depth article, let us imagine a short scenario to get a better understanding of how anxiety works, the anxiety process and how anxiety plays out in our daily lives.
+Before we dive into this extensive and in-depth article, let us imagine a short scenario to understand better how anxiety works, the anxiety process, and how anxiety plays out in many circumstances.

-You plan on doing some shopping so you hop in your car and head to the mall.
+You plan on shopping, so you hop in your car and head to the mall.
 As you approach the parking lot, you begin feeling anxious.
-By the time you park your car, your heart is thumping and your stomach is in knots.
+By the time you park your car, your heart is thumping, and your stomach is in knots.
 Your mind begins to replay images of the last time you were here and how anxious you felt.
-You think “It will happen again,” “Why am I so afraid?”
-“What if I have to leave?”
-“What if everyone notices me freaking out?”
-By the time you walk from your car to the front door of the mall you’re on the verge of a panic attack; thoughts racing, heart pounding, stomach churning and your hands clammy as you reach for the door.
+You think, "It will happen again," "Why am I so afraid?"
+"What if I have to leave?"
+"What if everyone notices me freaking out?"
+By the time you walk from your car to the mall's front door, you're on the verge of a panic attack; thoughts racing, your heart pounding, your stomach churning, and your hands clammy as you reach for the door.

 What is happening?